Ongar, Dublin: Location and access

-Ongar is centred on the townland of "Hansfield or Phibblestown" and is contained within the old civil parish of Clonsilla.
-The village of Clonee is 2 kilometres to the north, while Clonsilla is roughly 2 km to the east, and Blanchardstown Shopping Centre, and the actual village of Blanchardstown are 3−3.5 km away.
+Ongar is approximately 10 mi north-west of Dublin city centre.
+It is centred on the townland of "Hansfield or Phibblestown" and is contained within the old civil parish of Clonsilla.
+The village of Clonee is 2 kilometres to the north, while Clonsilla is roughly 2 km to the east, and Blanchardstown Shopping Centre, and the actual village of Blanchardstown are approximately 3−3.5 km away.
 Ongar is in the Dublin 15 postal district.

 The Royal Canal passes to the south, and small streams run in the area.

 Road

 To the north is the Littlepace interchange of the N3 national route, which just after becomes the M3 motorway.
-Pedestrian access is possible to the townland of Castaheany to the north where the tree-lined avenue, house and walled garden of Phibblestown House have been preserved.
-In this townland, a primary and secondary school are located.
+Pedestrian access to Castaheany is possible to the north where the tree-lined avenue, house and walled garden of Phibblestown House have been preserved.

-Dublin Bus routes 39 and 39A serve Ongar.
+In February 2026, the €23 million Ongar-Barnhill Road was officially opened.
+The 2km project connects the Barnwell Roundabout to the R149 at Barberstown and includes a new bridge over the Dunboyne railway line.
+The road features segregated cycle lanes and improved pedestrian infrastructure, which has been cited by Fingal County Council as an 'active travel' corridor connecting Ongar to five nearby schools and the wider Dublin 15 area.

+Bus

+Ongar is served by a network of bus routes provided by Dublin Bus, Go-Ahead Ireland, and TFI Local Link, providing 24-hour, radial, and orbital connectivity.
+These include routes 39a (a 24-hour service), 39/39x, N2 (an orbital route), 139, L51 and L52, and route 39n (Nitelink services at the weekend).
+Route 139 connects Ongar village to the Blanchardstown campus of Technological University Dublin.

 Commuter rail

-Ongar is served by Hansfield railway station, which opened in June 2013 and is a 10/15 minute walk from Ongar.
-The station is on the Dublin Docklands to Dunboyne railway station / M3 Parkway railway station commuter route, its position on the Dunboyne commuter line sees it served by 45 trains daily, with a peak journey time of 25 minutes to Docklands or Connolly Station, itself a spur off the Dublin to Maynooth commuter route to the west of Clonsilla Station.
-Connection to the Luas Green Line, and ultimately the two Luas lines, is possible via the Luas Broombridge stop.
+Ongar is served by Hansfield railway station, which opened in June 2013 and is a 10/15 minute walk from the area.
+The station is on the Dublin Docklands to Dunboyne railway station / M3 Parkway railway station commuter route and its position on the Dunboyne commuter line sees it served by 45 trains daily.
+Connection to the Luas is possible via Broombridge station.

+Under the DART+ West programme, the line serving Hansfield station is scheduled for full electrification.
+Following the granting of the Railway Order in 2024 and the commencement of procurement in 2025, enabling works began in 2026 with main construction scheduled for 2027.
+If completed as planned, this is intended to increase train frequency and transition the current diesel commuter service to a high-capacity electric DART service.